elastic/apm-agent-nodejs/README.md

 The logger should expose the following functions: `debug`, `info`, `warn`, `error` and `fatal`.

-Note that if a custom logger is provided, the `clientLogLevel` option will be ignored.
+Note that if a custom logger is provided, the `agentLogLevel` option will be ignored.

 ### captureExceptions